Label-Free Concept Drift Assessment for Reliable AI in Emerging Wireless Applications: Proposed concept drift detectors

-\textbf{TabNet supervised training.} The supervised learning step consists of two operations which are conducted in parallel.
-For the first operation we transfer the weights of the trained unsupervised model to a TabNet classification model.
-This model passes the unsupervised model's outputs through a fully connected layer and then carries out the classification task.
-We select the dataset $D_0$, along with its labels $D_1$, as inputs and we proceed with training the model for $5$ epochs.
+The re-training step, as per lines 9-14 of Algorithm \ref{alg2:TabAutoDrift}, consists of two operations: For the first operation we transfer the weights of the trained encoder $TabNet_e$ to the encoder of the TabNet model which was trained during the offline initialization phase.
+This way re formulate a new model, named $TabNet_t$.
+Then, we select the dataset $D_0$, along with its labels $L_0$, as inputs and we proceed with training the $TabNet_t$ model for $5$ epochs.
 We also apply data masking, which is native to TabNet, to select the most important $D_0$ features.
-During the training we collect the $\Bar F1^{(i)}_{(D_1, L_1, D_0)}$ which is the macro F1-score of the TabNet model that is first trained in an unsupervised manner and then trained in a supervised way.
-The goal of this process is to capture the features of the $D_1$ though TabNet's weights and then use the same weights to fit the $D_0$.
-Evidently, the $\Bar F1^{(i)}_{(D_0, L_0, D_1)}$ value provides us with critical information regarding the success or failure of this endeavor.
-For the second supervised learning operation we select the $D_0$ dataset, along with its labels $L_0$ and we opt to utilize a new TabNet model for classification.
-This is a standard classification training task, which is continued for $5$ epochs.
-At the end of it, we collect the macro F1-score $\Bar F1^{(i)}_{(D_0, L_0)}$ that captures the average F1-score of the TabNet model.
+During the training we collect the $F^{Tab_t}$ which is the macro F1-score of the $TabNet_t$ model.